 The dollar amount that you must pay for a covered drug or service.
-Your copayment is not altered by an audit, adjustment, or recovery.
-For prescription drugs, your copayment is not reduced by any rebate or other credit received directly or indirectly from the drug manufacturer, but you may be able to take advantage of BCBSM-approved special coupon programs to help you pay some or all of your copayment.
+Your copayment is not altered by an audit or recovery.
+For prescription drugs, your copayment is not reduced by any rebate or other credit received directly or indirectly from an assistance program or the drug manufacturer, but you may be able to take advantage of BCBSM-approved special coupon programs to help you pay some or all of your copayment.